ferram/jtabwb_provers/ick4_gbuICK4/README.md

 java -jar ick4gbu.jar file examples/ick4_axiom_c_completeness.jtabwb
 ```

-searches for a derivation of the formula described in the file `examples/gwc-axiom-KBox.jtabwb	`.
+searches for a derivation of the formula described in the file `examples/ick4_axiom_c_completeness.jtabwb`.

 To generate a LaTeX file describing the outcome of proof search (a derivation if
-proof search succeeds or all the proof-trees if proof search fails) add the `-latex` option.
+proof search succeeds or all the failed proof-trees otherwise) add the `-latex` option.

 ```
 java -jar ick4gbu.jar -latex examples/ick4_axiom_c_completeness.jtabwb        #  yields a derivation
 java -jar ick4gbu.jar -latex examples/ick4_unprovable_godel_lob_axiom.jtabwb  #  yields all the open proof-trees
 ```

-Executing the prover with the `-p rbuICK4` option, the prover searches
-for a proof in the refutation calculus.
-In this case, ading the
-`-model` option the prover generates the LaTeX of the generated
+Executing `ick4gbu`  with the `-p rbuICK4` option, the prover searches for a proof in the refutation calculus.
+In this case, adding the `-model` option the prover, for a successful proof search, output the LaTeX of the generated countermodel, e.g.,
-counter model, e.g.,

 ```